vertxer/vertxer.github.io/_posts/2015-05-09-vertx-introduction.markdown

 <https://www.techempower.com/benchmarks/>
 >Both Undertow and Vert.x's performance is way better than most people actually need.
 However we wouldn't recommend choosing a product on the basis of a few %age points of difference, usually there are much more important factors...

 2. From an architectural point of view vert.x and undertow are both non-block architecture, but vert.x is more suitable for Distributed System (event bus), and undertow is suitable for the embedded application (XNIO worker instance).
-Our security gateway product scene is distributed, it is more appropriate vert.x.
+Our product scene is distributed, it is more appropriate vert.x.
 <Http://vertx.io/manual.html>
 <Http://undertow.io/documentation/core/overview.html>
 >Vert.x does a *lot* more than Undertow.
 Undertow was originally designed as the replacement for the webserver in JBoss app server and that's its main purpose.
 Vert.x has a lot more functionality - UDP, DNS, TCP, File System, Event Bus, Sockjs, etc etc, etc. Also vert.x is polyglot (not just Java)